awietek/ed_basics/README.rst

     $ git clone git@github.com:alexwie/ed_basics.git

-Please check in advance, whether the scripts example_groundstate_energy.py_ and example_lanczos_convergence.py_ are working on your system.
+Please *check in advance*, whether the scripts example_groundstate_energy.py_ and example_lanczos_convergence.py_ are working on your system.
+If you are having any problems please contact me.

 Exercises
 -------------